Miguel Cabrera Preview, Player Props: Tigers vs. White Sox

-After batting .268 with a double, a home run, a walk and seven RBI in his past 10 games, Miguel Cabrera and the Detroit Tigers face the Chicago White Sox (who will start Mike Clevinger) at 6:40 PM ET on Friday.
+On Saturday, Miguel Cabrera (on the back of going 0-for-3) and the Detroit Tigers face the Chicago White Sox, whose starting pitcher will be Jose Urena.
+First pitch is at 6:10 PM ET.

-He had a hitless showing in his previous game (0-for-5) against the Yankees.
+He had a hitless showing in his previous game (0-for-3) against the White Sox.

 Miguel Cabrera Game Info & Props vs. the White Sox